qingqueenking/JobSeeking/DesignPattern/Singleton.md

 }
 ```
 ## Static block initialization
-Static block initialization is similar to eager initialization, expect that the instance of class is crated in the static block that provides option for exception handling.
+Static block initialization is similar to eager initialization, expect that the instance of class is crated in the static block that provides option for exception handling. <br>
 Both eager initialization and static block initialization creates the instance even before it's being used and that is not the best practice to use.
 ```
 class Singleton {